Going National

 We approached Remedy with an idea, a timeline and a budget.
 They must have thought we were really cool, because they said yes anyway.

 So we got to work developing a rig.
-One big enough to cover the machines so we could rotoscope them in post, and small enough to do it all locally.
+One big enough to cover the machines so our friends at 19 Below could rotoscope them in post, and small enough to do it all locally.
 Then we still had to wrangle a variety of machines as dealers couldn't stock them fast enough.
 And we needed a location.

 Like I said before.
 Too easy.